Loredecali/LeviLauncher/README.md

 - OS: Windows 10/11.
 - Required components: Microsoft Gaming Services, Microsoft GameInput (guided on first run).
 - WebView2 Runtime: provided by installer or system.
+- Minecraft: You must own a legitimate licensed copy and have installed it at least once from Microsoft Store to use the launcher for installation.

 ## Quick Start (Dev)
 - Dependencies: